Who Can Refer

 Please email the fully completed form securely to email@example.com.
 In most cases this means you need to send the referral form using the NHS Mail service.
 Further guidance on sending secure email is available by clicking here.

-The relevant clinical teams will review the referral by the end of the next working day (Monday-Friday for all teams except Hospice at Home and In-Patient Unit team who operate 7 days a week).
+The relevant clinical teams will review the referral by the end of the next working day (Monday-Friday for all teams except the In-Patient Unit team who operate 7 days a week).
 If your referral is more urgent please also ask to speak to a member of the relevant team by telephone on 01723 351421 to discuss the case in more detail.

 Note: Due to new data regulations we will no longer have the ability to receive fax referrals.